• Work

 Directed By: Zach Merck

-Contributed to a global launch generating $300M+ at the box office
+Contributed to a $300M+ global box office launch.

 • Cannes Lions / Shortlist / Media